shrirajpawar4/to-do-list/README.md

 # to-do-list
-This is to-do list project
+This is to-do list project, using JS and EJS.